Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

-where $G_c \equiv 2 (3\omega - 1) G$ plays the role of effective gravitational constant of cosmological scale.
-We comment that the constant $\omega$ is still free, and in the analysis on some observational bounds that we will do in the next section it will remain unaffected.
+This analysis may be continued by incorporating cosmological bounds on the relevant coupling constants, a study that we leave for future work.
+We give in advance that the constant $\omega$ is still free, and in the analysis on some observational bounds that we will do in the next section it will remain unaffected.
 Hence we expect a good adaptability of this theory to the cosmological observations.
 In addition we recall that here we have not considered the cosmological constant and we have restricted the homogeneous and isotropic ansatz to flat geometries.

-\paragraph{Observational bounds.} We present a quick analysis directed to some of the gravitational phenomena whose results can be applied directly to this theory at the stage we have it, without requiring further major analysis.
-These are the speed of gravitational waves and the PPN analysis.
+\paragraph{Observational bounds.} We perform a quick analysis directed to some of the gravitational phenomena whose results can be applied directly to this theory at the stage we have analyzed it, without requiring further major analysis.
+These are the speed of gravitational waves and the PPN parameters.
+The former is direct since we have deduced the propagating equations at the leading order and the latter is direct thanks to the correspondence this theory has with the kcH-theory.
 We consider the observational bounds only in the $z=1$ truncation, since it is the effective theory for large distances.

-We found that the theory propagates the tranverse-traceless modes with speed $c_T = \sqrt{\beta}$.
+We recall that on the theoretical side the available coupling constants are $G$, $\omega$, $\beta$ and $\alpha$.
+Previously we showed that the theory propagates the same tranverse-traceless modes that linearized General Relativity does (in the transverse gauge), but with speed $c_T = \sqrt{\beta}$.
 The recent obervation \cite{TheLIGOScientific:2017qsa} of a gravitational wave associated with a electromagnetic signal put the speed of the gravitational waves extremely close to the speed of light.
 The bounds are \cite{Monitor:2017mdv}

 In this theory this extremely narrow window is safely satisfied by putting $\beta = 1$.